-- 3.2 I disagree with the recommendation that a specific related building rule should not be included in the rural zones.
-The Rural Production report refers at [241] to the analysis at paragraphs [62]-[68] of the s42A report on Moturoa Island prepared by Kenton Baxter dated 20 May 2024, as providing a more detailed explanation for the position that relocated building rules should not be added. - 3.3 The s42A report on Moturoa Island [62]-[68] provides, in summary: - (a) "new buildings or structures" in R1 includes relocated buildings because "new" means new to the site, not new in terms of when it was built.
-The report writer relies on the definition of "new" from Oxford Languages.6 - (b) The definition of "building" in the PDP supports this interpretation because it includes "movable" physical construction. - (c) There is no need for a specific rule as R1 already treats new and relocated buildings the same.
+- 3.1 I have read the s 42A staff report for urban zones. - 3.2 I disagree with the recommendation that a specific related building rule should not be included in the rural zones.
+The Urban zone report refers at [186] to the analysis at paragraphs [62]-[68] of the s42A report on Moturoa Island prepared by Kenton Baxter dated 20 May 2024, as providing a more detailed explanation for the position that relocated building rules should not be added. - 3.3 The s42A report on Moturoa Island [62]-[68] provides, in summary: - (a) "new buildings or structures" in R1 includes relocated buildings because "new" means new to the site, not new in terms of when it was built.
+The report writer relies on the definition of "new" from Oxford Languages.5 - (b) The definition of "building" in the PDP supports this interpretation because it includes "movable" physical construction. - (c) There is no need for a specific rule as R1 already treats new and relocated buildings the same.